-During the highlight of the school year, the annual school Christmas dinner, each child brings something nice and home-cooked to share with his classmates at night.
-A few years ago, my daughter returned from this quite excited, telling me about the wonderful soup a Moroccan classmate had brought.
+During the highlight of the school year, the annual school Christmas dinner, every child brings something home-cooked to share with their classmates at night.
+A few years ago, my daughter returned from this event quite excited, telling me about the wonderful soup a Moroccan classmate had brought.
 Her enthusiasm resulted in a playdate in which the girls headed into the kitchen with the classmate’s mother.
 When I picked her up, we went home with the recipe and a steaming pan of harira.

 Over the years I’ve adapted the recipe to my own taste and preferences.
-With thanks to Fadua, this is my vegetarian, vegan and gluten free version of her harira.
+With thanks to Fadua, this is my vegan and gluten free version of her harira.
 It’s a spicy, warming soup that’s also quite nourishing due to the lentils and chickpeas.
-Though it’s actually a soup to be served during the festivities of Ramadan, it has made many people happy during Christmas and with its fresh veg base, it’s just so good you’ll want to eat it every season of the year.
+Though it’s actually a soup to be served during Ramadan, it has also made many people happy at Christmas and with its fresh veg base, it’s just so good you’ll want to eat it every season of the year.

 Traditionally, this soup is served with fresh dates on the side.
 To further up the veg content, I like to serve it with a few handfuls of fresh spinach, soft grilled pepper and some orange zest for the same sweet accent.